History at every turn

 The region is famous for its simple but distinctive cuisine.
 The most important ingredients are the local produce: the delicious truffle, which is harvested in the autumn months, and good quality olive oil.
 Umbria is also home to great red wines, such as Sagrantino di Montefalco, which has gained a worldwide reputation for its full-bodied flavour and strong character.

-Typical dishes include umbrichelli pasta with truffles, zuppa di farro soup made with spelt, or traditional porchetta, which is roast pork stuffed with herbs.
+Typical dishes include umbrichelli pasta with truffles, zuppa di farro soup made with spelt, and traditional porchetta, which is roast pork stuffed with herbs.
 Gastronomy in Umbria is firmly linked to the cycles of nature and to traditional recipes handed down over generations.

 Tranquillity and authenticity